JoseJX/analogue-pocket-patches/README.md

 This patch converts `Contra III - Alien Wars (U)` to the `.pocket` format.

+This patch was updated to fix lockups in the password and options menus.
+(2022/01/26)

 ROM MD5: `8d885e185ad2a0cb5c9e3b152bd24583`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/ContraAW.ips).